Lay3rLabs/TrustGraph/PLAN.md

 - [x] Fix up deployment so two or more services are deployed (eas-attest and eas-compute)
 - [x] Fix up schema id being 0x00000 in eas-compute
 - [ ] Realistic vouching schema
-- [ ] Better computation of attestations
+- [ ] Better computation of attestations (actually use attestation data)
 - [ ] eas-compute -> eas-compute-voting-power
 - [ ] Rename to Voting Power to Membrane?
 Should a membrane be a resolver?
 - [ ] Set operation to Voting power